Skewness-Robust Causal Discovery in Location-Scale Noise Models: Abstract

 \section{Abstract}

 To distinguish Markov equivalent graphs in causal discovery, it is necessary to restrict the structural causal model.
-Crucially, we need to be able to distinguish cause $X$ from effect $Y$ in bivariate models, that is, distinguish the two graphs $X \to Y$ and $Y \to X$.
-Location-scale noise models (LSNMs), in which the effect $Y$ is modeled based on the cause $X$ as $Y = f(X) + g(X)N$, form a flexible class of models that is general and identifiable in most cases.
-Estimating these models for arbitrary noise terms $N$, however, is challenging.
-Therefore, practical estimators are typically restricted to symmetric distributions, such as the normal distribution.
-As we showcase in this paper, when $N$ is a skewed random variable, which is likely in real-world domains, the reliability of these approaches decreases.
-To approach this limitation, we propose \ourmethod, a likelihood-based algorithm for bivariate causal discovery under LSNMs with skewed noise distributions. \ourmethod extends the usual normal-distribution framework to the skew-normal setting, enabling reliable inference under symmetric and skewed noise.
-For parameter estimation, we employ a combination of a heuristic search and an expectation conditional maximization algorithm.
-We evaluate \ourmethod on novel synthetically generated datasets with skewed noise as well as established benchmark datasets.
-Throughout our experiments, \ourmethod exhibits a strong performance and, in comparison to prior work, remains robust under high skewness.
+A flexible class of models that is general and identifiable in most cases are location-scale noise models (LSNMs), in which the effect $Y$ is modeled based on its causes $\boldsymbol{X}$ as $Y = f(\boldsymbol{X}) + g(\boldsymbol{X})N$.
+To facilitate the estimation of these models, a prominent assumption is that the noise variable $N$ follows a symmetric distribution.
+We show that when $N$ is a skewed random variable, which is likely in real-world domains, such approaches drop in performance.
+To address this limitation, we propose \ourmethod, a likelihood-based method for causal discovery under LSNMs with skewed noise, employing a combination of heuristic search and expectation conditional maximization for parameter estimation. \ourmethod extends the usual normal distribution framework to the skew-normal setting, enabling reliable inference under symmetric and skewed noise.
+While our main focus is on bivariate cause-effect inference, we further showcase how \ourmethod can be extended to the multivariate setting.